Choosing a Therapist

 I have helped many people change their relationships and lives for the better and it has been a privilege to work with so many clients.
 We will be on this journey together.

 My own personal work has developed over the years.
-In addition to counselling, I have a special interest and training working with clients with:
+In addition to counselling, I have a special interest working with clients with relationship and psychosexual problems:

 - Relationship issues such as partner abuse, divorce and affairs.

 - Sexual compulsions